Information Aggregation with AI Agents: Data

 \section{Data}

-The dataset consists of observations from 3,500 prediction markets involving a total population of 10,500 distinct trading agents (3 per market).
-Table \ref{tab:descriptive_stats_both_waves} summarises the key market-level variables, where the upper panel describes the first wave (1772 markets), whereas the bottom panel describes both waves. \footnote{With 12 teams of AI agents, the first wave should have consisted of 4x3x2x2x3x12 = 1728 markets.
+The dataset consists of observations from 4,076 prediction markets, comprising 12,228 trader-market observations (three traders per market).
+Our main sample pools the first wave and the disclosure wave (3,500 markets) from January 2026; the third wave of 576 markets with the April 2026 frontier models is kept separate and analyzed in Section \ref{sec:frontier models}.
+Table \ref{tab:descriptive_stats_both_waves} summarises the key market-level variables, where the upper panel describes the first wave (1772 markets), the middle panel describes both waves, and the bottom panel describes the third wave. \footnote{With 12 teams of AI agents, the first wave should have consisted of 4x3x2x2x3x12 = 1728 markets.
 The extra 44 markets were due to a coding error.
-We decided to keep these markets for completeness.} In Section \ref{sec:frontier models}, we report the results (Table \ref{tab:frontier_relative_test}) from a third wave of 576 markets that we ran in April 2026, with three frontier models (GPT-5.4, Claude 4.6 Opus, Gemini 3.1 Pro) to check for robustness of our results, particularly Result \ref{res:info deteriorates}.
+We decided to keep these markets for completeness.}

-We describe the first wave as the statistics do not change when adding the second wave.
+We focus on the first wave because the statistics do not change when the second wave is added.
 A defining characteristic of the data is the extreme skewness in market performance metrics.
-While the median logarithmic score is low (0.089)—indicating that the typical market converges to a high-probability estimate of the true state—the mean score is drastically higher (5.18), driven by a subset of catastrophic failures where the logarithmic penalty creates scores as high as 34.54.
-A similar pattern is observed in the Squared Error, where the mean (0.267) is significantly larger than the median (0.007).
+While the median logarithmic score is low (0.089), indicating that the typical market converges to a high-probability estimate of the correct outcome, the mean score is drastically higher (5.18), driven by a subset of catastrophic failures where the logarithmic penalty creates scores as high as 34.54.
+A similar pattern is observed in the Squared Error, where the mean (0.266) is significantly larger than the median (0.007).

 Trading activity varied substantially across sessions.
 The average market generated a volume of approximately 1,859 shares traded, though this ranged from inactive markets (0 volume) to speculative frenzies reaching over 14,290 shares.
-The population of AI agents had a mean intelligence score of 23.56 (SD = 12.21), spanning a range from 7 to 46.
+The teams of AI agents had a mean intelligence score of 23.56 (SD = 12.2), spanning a range from 7 to 46.